aki237/pin/Readme.md

 # Comments are awesome...
 # Commented line begins with a hash
 #
-# What mode to run as : client server daemon demon
+# What mode to run as : client server
 Mode : client
 #
 # For clients, Address is the info of the remote server.
 Example : 12.13.14.15:9090